NikitaVolkov87/test_task_Melior-Games/README.md

 ```
 'Main' - page:
-1) Output list of available books on main page.
+1) (done) Output list of available books on main page.
-2) List items should contain links to separate page (similar to 'Add New Book') and pre-populate the form.
+2) (done) List items should contain links to separate page (similar to 'Add New Book') and pre-populate the form.
 ```

 # Assignment 2